When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Can I Use ExpressVPN on Multiple Devices?

 Yes, you can use ExpressVPN on multiple devices.
-More precisely, this VPN gives you 8 simultaneous connections.
-Once you sign up for ExpressVPN, you can install it on an unlimited number of devices, but, you can have only 8 active sessions at a time.
+More precisely, this VPN gives you eight simultaneous connections.
+Once you sign up for ExpressVPN, you can install it on unlimited devices, but you can only have eight active sessions at a time.

 How Do I Add ExpressVPN to Another Device?